 Wondering around the world feels like you stepped through a time portal, giving off a strong Land of the Lost vibe with the prehistoric, yet sci-fi setting.
 Although can you play games with your T-Rex companion Laika, she comes in handy at times to scare predators away.
 For example, velociraptors are known as the fiercest, and most intelligent hunters that ever lived, and without Laika’s roar to scare them off, you’ll be facing a quick death.
 Dying sets you back to a previous checkpoint, negating any progress you have made, including any creatures that you’ve scanned along the way.
 When I began my journey, I made sure to scan every single moth, dragonfly, mole, and dinosaur that I could, but I certainly relaxed through parts of the game after having to go through them multiple times.
 The game takes roughly four-five hours to complete, so it is one of the lengthy adventures currently available on PlayStation VR, and you can add a couple of hours to that if you plan on scanning everything or collecting all of the trophies.

 Robinson: The Journey is the best looking PlayStation VR game currently available, complete with PlayStation 4 Pro support.
 With the extra power gained from the PS4 Pro, textures are cleaner and sharper looking, edges are smoother, and the draw distance has been expanded providing some awe-inspiring scenery moments.
 Exploring Tyson III walking beside huge dinosaurs is certainly the highlight of the experience.
 The puzzles are largely fetch based, and rather rudimentary in design, but help push the narrative forward.
 The true reason to play the game is to explore a prehistoric sci-fi setting, watching pterodactyls soar in the distance, and lumbering giant brontosaurus walking right passed you.Note: Robinson: The Journey was reviewed on PlayStation VR.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.